About SlabLab

 Co-founder

-Richard is a long-time avalanche educator and ski guide.
+Richard is a long-time avalanche educator and ski guide, author of Light Tours of Tahoe and served as executive director of AIARE from 2016-2018.
 He is passionate about student outcomes, and actions people take after training.

 Photo of Daniel